edubrunaldi/advent-of-code-kotlin-2023/README.md

-# advent-of-code-kotlin-2023
+# Advent of Code 2023 - Kotlin Solutions

+## Introduction
-Welcome to the Advent of Code[^aoc] Kotlin project created by [edubrunaldi][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.
+Welcome to my repository of solutions for the Advent of Code 2023  created by [edubrunaldi][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, edubrunaldi is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

-- [Kotlin docs][docs]
-- [Kotlin Slack][slack]
-- Template [issue tracker][issues]
+In this project, I'm tackling each challenge using Kotlin.
+My aim is to explore and showcase the capabilities of Kotlin, a language I'm passionate about.

+## Goals
+- **Kotlin Proficiency**: To solve all challenges using Kotlin, demonstrating my proficiency and understanding of the language.
+- **Advanced Features**: To leverage Kotlin's advanced features, such as extension functions and collection operations, to provide elegant and efficient solutions.
+- **Code Readability**: To ensure that all solutions are written with the utmost attention to readability and maintainability, mirroring the standards I uphold in a professional environment.

 [^aoc]: